jonasbohmann/democraciv-discord-bot/README.md

 Module | Description
 ------------ | ------------- |
-module.links | Collection of useful links for the game (Wiki, Constitution, political parties etc.) |
 module.about | Commands regarding the bot itself |
 module.admin | Re-, un- and load modules and the config |
 module.fun | Miscellaneous commands |
-module.help | Scaling `-help` command |
+module.tags | Tags: Users can save text for later retrieval to command-like tags | module.help | Scaling `-help` command |
 module.guild | Configure various functions of this bot for your guild |
 module.roles | Add or remove roles from you |